After Amr Adeeb’s economic advice… Is the next scary and what’s better?

 And the famous journalist continued: “Next year, you will see another world.
 The World Bank warned of an economic recession during 2023, in the three most important economic pillars in the world, namely China, America and the European Union.”

-He added: “Anything that can be complimented about, except for the economy.
+He added: “Anything that can be complimented regarding, except for the economy.
 The dollar during the past week witnessed a rise, but slowly, and whoever remembers that what has passed is nice must know that what is frightening.”

 Shall we move away from buying in installments?